Heather Fong: Early life and education

-Career
+Law enforcement career

 Shortly after graduating from the police academy, Fong was put on the Golden Dragon massacre case.
 She transferred to the police academy in 1979 as an instructor.
 She was placed as one of two female child abuse investigators in 1983 and then worked in the department's planning and community outreach department starting in 1986.
 In 1992, she worked one year as a youth investigator.

 She was promoted to lieutenant in 1993, captain in 1994, commander in 1998, deputy chief in 2000, and assistant chief in 2003.
 In 1996, Chief Fred Lau assigned Fong to captain the department's Central Station, which oversees Chinatown, North Beach, Union Square and the Financial District.

 Fong was assigned to the Special Operations Division in August 1998 when she was promoted to commander.
 While there, she was responsible for the Traffic, Tactical, and MUNI Transit companies.
 In June 2000, upon promotion to deputy chief, she was assigned to the Field Operations Bureau, where she managed the uniformed patrol personnel of the San Francisco Police Department.
 In August 2002, she was assigned to oversee the Administration Bureau.
 In May 2003, she was appointed assistant chief of police.

 Chief of Police

 Mayor Gavin Newsom was impressed with Fong's performance during Fajitagate.
-He appointed her acting chief of police on January 22, 2004, and chief of police on April 14, 2004.
+After reassigning Alex Fagan Sr., Newsom appointed Fong acting chief of police on January 22, 2004, and chief of police on April 14, 2004.

 Fong drew criticism in June 2008 for failing to complete firearm recertification for over five years though all San Francisco police officers are required to recertify annually by department regulations.
 Fong was quoted as saying that she was too busy to recertify.
 When the controversy erupted in the local media, she was recertified a week later.

 In 2008, Fong became embroiled in a promotion scandal and faced pushback from SFPD rank and file over her controversial plan to cut the rank of Inspector (equivalent to Detective).
 About 53 San Francisco police officers filed a complaint with the Civil Service Commission.
 They tested for Q-35 jobs as inspectors 10 years prior, but Fong has decided to eliminate that position, and fill those investigative roles with Q-50 sergeants.
 40 to 50 percent of the knowledge and abilities needed for an inspector were not covered by the sergeants test.
 The San Francisco Police Commission subsequently determined that Fong had acted improperly, and that personnel from the 1998 Q-35 inspectors list should have been hired instead of sergeants.
 Litigation is presently ongoing for the plaintiff officers, 39 in total and many part of the original Civil Service Commission complaint who are now retired.